petermeissner/stringb/README.md

     all kind of structures containing text can be added
   - providing functions that allow for different character encodings
-  - but rigorously defaulting to UTF-8 as expected input and default output therby enhancing cross platform cooperation
+  - but rigorously defaulting to UTF-8 as expected input and default output thereby enhancing cross platform cooperation
   - adding more power to general basic text handling functions by additional options (e.g. the text\_read() function allows to read in and tokenize text in one function call)
-  - and insisting on a **flat interface** - meaning that all functionality should come from functions and plain parameters (in contrast to e.g. parameters that need specialised functions or funtions outputs to perform)
+  - and insisting on a **flat interface** - meaning that all functionality should come from functions and plain parameters (in contrast to e.g. parameters that need specialized functions or functions outputs to perform)
   - adding further general text handling tools if there is a general enough purpose for the added function(ality)

 **This package does not aim at:**

-  - beeing fast (fast is good but will not be traded for the above listed aims - stringi might be your friend here)
+  - being fast (fast is good but will not be traded for the above listed aims - stringi might be your friend here)
-  - beeing ultimativly compatible (compatible is good but again will not be traded for the above listed aims - again stringi might be your solution in that case)
+  - being ultimately compatible (compatible is good but again will not be traded for the above listed aims - again stringi might be your solution in that case)